 The rock in April 2022 - where are the trees and the grass and the stones around the rock??

 .
-And the investigation department of the University of Iceland examined the fodder and it was perfectly ok.
+The University of Iceland's investigation department examined the fodder and found it perfectly okay.

 The hens did not lay a single egg for 2 weeks, from the 31st of May until the 14th of June!
 What was wrong - why did hundreds of hens stop laying eggs?

-The rock in April 2022 - you can see, now that all the vegetation has been removed, that there are 2 rocks
+The rock in April 2022 - you can see, now that all the vegetation has been removed, that there are two rocks.

 Was he warning us of bigger and worse incidents if the rock were to be blown up?
-(This paragraph I translated directly from the book as I think this wording is vital for the story).
+(This paragraph I translated directly from the book, as this wording is vital for the story.)

 The rock in April 2022 - I don't think that the hidden inhabitant is happy with this :(

-In the minutes of the meeting of the management of the poultry husbandry, held on June 30th, it is written that it had been agreed upon to not tamper with the big rock on the plot.
-From then on the hens did not show any erratic behaviour.
+In the minutes of the meeting of the management of the poultry husbandry, held on June 30th, it is written that it had been agreed upon not to tamper with the big rock on the plot.
+From then on, the hens showed no erratic behaviour.

 The rock in April 2022